Watershed Support Center

 Check out our current project, the Lytle Creek Restoration Project in Murfreesboro

 The most recent watershed data about Tennessee shows that more than half of our state’s rivers, streams, lakes and wetlands are impaired, or in poor biological health.
 These waters are the source of our drinking water supplies, and its where we go to fish, float, swim and irrigate our crops.
 Check out Tennessee’s 303d list for a complete list of impaired waters.
-Click here for a comprehensive overview of the status of water quality in Tennessee.
-Or visit TDEC’s water page for more information.
+Visit TDEC’s water page for a comprehensive overview of the status of water quality in Tennessee.

 - Monitor water and habitat quality by involving school and youth groups, civic groups and local residents to monitor local waterways, identify opportunities, and implement action plans to enhance water quality.